-For packet sending over the routed network, the IP address of destination network required.
+For packet sending over the routed network, the IP address of the destination network is required.
 If the destination address belongs to the same network, and then the source does not use the default gateway.
 The host applies AND operation for determining the network address.
 I have already discussed the AND operation in my earlier article ANDing and Determining Network Address.

 If the destination belongs to the same network, then the source device uses its ARP cache for the MAC address of the destination.
-If the MAC address not listed in the ARP cache then the source generates an ARP request to acquire the MAC address to complete the packet sending to the destination.
+If the MAC address is not listed in the ARP cache then the source generates an ARP request to acquire the MAC address to complete the packet sending to the destination.

-When a packet completed, router send it to the destination.
-If the destination network address belongs to a different network, then source consults its ARP cache for gateway MAC address, if the MAC address listed in the ARP cache the source forwards the packet to its default gateway.
+When a packet is completed, the router send it to the destination.
+If the destination network address belongs to a different network, then the source consults its ARP cache for the gateway MAC address, if the MAC address is listed in the ARP cache the source forwards the packet to its default gateway.

-The MAC address is not listed in ARP cache of Laptop 0; So Laptop 0 generate ARP request for acquiring the MAC address of the default gateway.
-When Laptop 0 received MAC address then the Laptop 0 encapsulates the layer3 Packet into layer2 frames and sends it to Layer1.
-The Layer 1 send Layer 2 frame in shape of Ethernet frame (0 and 1).
+The MAC address is not listed in the ARP cache of Laptop 0; So Laptop 0 generate an ARP request for acquiring the MAC address of the default gateway.
+When Laptop 0 received the MAC address then Laptop 0 encapsulates the layer3 Packet into layer2 frames and sends it to Layer1.
+Layer 1 sends a Layer 2 frame in the shape of an Ethernet frame (0 and 1).

 The IPv6 also uses a similar procedure for IPv6 packets.
 But in place of the ARP process, IPv6 address resolution uses ICMPv6 Neighbor Solicitation and Neighbor Advertisement messages.
-IPv6-to-MAC address mapping is kept in a table similar to the ARP cache, called the neighbor cache.
+IPv6-to-MAC address mapping is kept in a table similar to the ARP cache, called the neighbour cache.

 Packet Forwarding and Routing

 So, Router1 copies the frame into its buffer.
 The router identifies the frame type field as 0x800, which indicates that the frame has an IPv4 packet in the data part.
 The router de-encapsulates the Ethernet frame to check the destination IPv4 address.

 When the router selects an outgoing interface, For example, in the video; the destination address is matching to route 192.168.10.0/24.
 The exit interface for 192.168.10.0/24 is Gig0/0, so, the router encapsulates the packet in Ethernet layer 2 frames.

 The router encapsulates the layer2 frame this time for a serial port which protocol is PPP.
-The PPP frames not use MAC addresses.
+The PPP frames do not use MAC addresses.
 Each router is doing the same procedure with the packet sending until the original destination mentioned in layer 3 information, received the packet.

 Reach the Destination

 The Router3 searches the routing table for the destination IPv4 address of the packet.
 The routing table has a route to a directly connected network on Router4.
-So, the Router4 sent the packet directly to the destination.
+So, Router4 sent the packet directly to the destination.

-The exit interface is directly connected to the Ethernet network; So, the router must resolve the destination IPv4 address of the packet with a destination MAC address.
-The Router4 searches for the destination IPv4 address of the packet in its ARP cache.
-If the entry is not in the ARP cache; the Router4 sends an ARP request out of its Fast Ethernet 0/0 interface.
+If the entry is not in the ARP cache; Router4 sends an ARP request out of its Fast Ethernet 0/0 interface.
 The Web Server sends back an ARP reply with its MAC address.
 Router4 then updates its ARP cache with an entry for 192.168.10.2 and the MAC address that is returned in the ARP reply.